-There are a wide range of Insulation Types available.
+There is a wide range of Pipe Insulation Types available.
 This guide will explain the most suitable types of insulation for the most common applications.

-Before you choose the type of Insulation, you'll need to know two important factors - your pipe bore (the diameter) and the thickness of the insulation you require ("the wall thickness")
+Before you choose the type of Insulation, you'll need to know two crucial factors - your pipe bore (the diameter) and the thickness of the insulation you require ("the wall thickness")